- Who is eligible to participate in NSE?

 *This list is a summary; for a complete list of requirements, visit your campus NSE Coordinator in the Office of International and Exchange programs, Franklin Hall Room 201.

-- at least sophomore standing at the time of exchange
+- Sophomore standing or above at the time of exchange

-- enrolled at UMF, full time, during the semester immediately preceding the exchange (excluding summer)
+- Enrolled/Matriculated at UMF, full time, in the semester prior to exchange.

 Back to Top